 Making tough decisions about the team list or the workforce; developing the ability to inspire, motivate and lead your colleagues; these are skills that are always in demand.

-Any university athlete who still wanted to achieve their desired academic grade will know the importance of this.
+Any university athlete who still wanted to achieve their desired academic grade will know the importance of time management.

 Juggling daily training sessions with the demands of lectures, seminars and coursework (as well as maintaining a social life!) act as essential practice for maintaining a work- life balance in the ‘real world’.